spprichard/Swift-For-Tensorflow/README.md

 🤔

-It is interesting because that same code runs fine outside of a playground...see the basic.swift When you compile and run basic.swift with,
+It is interesting because that same code runs fine outside of a playground...see the basic.swift When you compile and run basic.swift with
 ```
 swiftc -O -sdk `xcrun --show-sdk-path` basic.swift
 ./basic